Summer is finally here!

 I didn't have all the ingredients necessary to make the picnic bars on Smitten Kitchen, so I decided to research how to make my rhubarb chevron pattern with another recipe for a dense cake.
 This got me thinking to my recent trip to Hawaii and the wonderfully dense and delicious blueberry mochi cake that my friend had made.
 Ever since I came back to the mainland, I wanted to try it...so here we are!

-Over the weekend, Chef Yadi and I went searching for rhubarb at the Minneapolis Farmer's Market.
-We searched every booth for the perfect gradient colors to go into our Rhubarb Ombré Cake, but couldn't find the right combination from any one stall.
-At the end we decided the best thing to do was to buy the beautiful red stalks we saw from one stall and the speckled green ones from another one.
+Over the weekend, I went searching for rhubarb at the Minneapolis Farmer's Market.
+I searched every booth for the perfect gradient colors to go into our Rhubarb Ombré Cake, but couldn't find the right combination from any one stall.
+At the end, I decided the best thing to do was to buy the beautiful red stalks we saw from one stall and the speckled green ones from another one.

-After gathering your ingredients, perfectly gradient rhubarb and the right pan (preferably the Pyrex 232 bakeware), make sure to call someone with knife skills to assist!
-Chef Yadi whose precision techniques (resulting from an engineering degree in Madison) was able to help me cut the perfect parallelograms to get three columns of the chevron pattern into my Pyrex 232 pink desert dawn baking pan!
+After gathering your ingredients, perfectly gradient rhubarb and the right pan (preferably the Pyrex 232 bakeware) It is important to cut the rhubarb into perfect parallelograms to get three columns of the chevron pattern into my Pyrex 232 pink desert dawn baking pan!

 If I make this again next time, I am definitely going to have less green rows and more of the red rows.
 Even though the gradient was beautiful - it didn't shift to red fast enough for me.
 I guess I am particular to the color red.

 I have so much rhubarb left and will need to figure out what to do with the rest of my stalks.
 Rhubarb jam, anyone?

 Try my recipe and let me know what you think!